Cottage Cheese Egg Casserole (High Protein, Make-Ahead)

 Notes

-• Check doneness by inserting a knife in the center.
-It should come out clean or with slight moisture but no raw egg.
+• If using 16 eggs, start checking for doneness at 45 minutes.
+Add 5-8 more minutes if the center still has jiggle.
+Insert a knife in the center.
+It should come out clean or with just slight moisture, no raw egg.

-• For extra heat, add ½ teaspoon crushed red pepper or diced jalapeños.
+• For extra heat, add ½ teaspoon crushed red pepper flakes or diced jalapeños.

-• Excellent for meal prep: cool completely, slice, and store in the fridge for up to 4 days.
+• Meal prep: cool completely, slice, and store in the fridge for up to 4 days.
 Reheat in the microwave or oven.

 Nutrition